Coronavirus: How new virus became a global epidemic

 Public transport is also halted in at least 18 other cities in Hubei, affecting more than 50 million people.

-This travel ban later extended to private cars.
+This travel ban is later extended to private cars.

 Beijing announces it will be cancelling events for Lunar New Year which starts on January 25.